 - Documented procedures and related records for the key lifecycle

-- Lifecycle is integrated and followed in organization
+- Lifecycle is integrated and followed in the organization

 Specific rules and boundaries to be applied for cryptographic cipher suites and protocols should be documented in encryption management policy that reflect the current status of cryptography practice.

 Cipher suites and protocols should be regularly checked against the implemented technology and configuration.
-The deviation from the documented and allowed protocols should be fixed.
+Any deviation from the documented and allowed protocols should be fixed.

 - Documented encryption management policy

 - Validation of implementation and used protocols against what is documented

 - Accuracy of the description

 - Security and vulnerabilities of applicable cipher suites and protocols

 - NIST SP 800-57 Recommendation for Key Management